josbouten/Sculpt-O-Sound/README.md

 Inputs
 ======
 Obviously there is an input for the carrier signal and one for the modulator signal.
-A trigger puls to the Shift L input will shift the buttons of the matrix one position to the left with wrap around.
+A trigger pulse to the Shift L input will shift the buttons of the matrix one position to the left with wrap around.
-The Shift R trigger input will shift the matrix in the opposite direction.
+A trigger pulse applied to the Shift R trigger input will shift the matrix in the opposite direction.

 Outputs
 =======